chopfitzroy/dotfiles-experiment/README.md

 ## Show me the code 🥵

-View [all branches](https://github.com/chopfitzroy/dotfiles-experiment/branches) to view configuration for each tool used.
+View [all branches](https://github.com/chopfitzroy/dotfiles-experiment/branches) for each config.

 ## Usage 🔮